Denis Mită

 I am passionate about the unknown future that web3, renewable energy and artificial intelligence will build.
 Nonetheless, my role as a front-end engineer remains industry agnostic, focused on crafting polished user interfaces, delivering seamless user experiences, and upholding high standards of product design and code quality.

-As a fun fact, the translation of "Denis Mită" is "Denis Bribe", which is why I adopted the handle "dbribe".
+As a fun fact, the translation in English of "Denis Mită" is "Denis Bribe", which is why I adopted the handle "dbribe".

 Scroll to see detailed work experience